Below are the downloadable source texts. This list will develop over time, so please check back periodically. Enjoy!

 Medea, Euripides [html]

 Translated by E.P.
 Coleridge.
 Revised by Roger Ceragioli.
 Further revised by Gregory Nagy.
-Now newly revised by members of Hour 25.
+Now newly revised by members of Kosmos Society (then Hour 25.)

 When Jason came to Colchis in search of the Golden Fleece, he succeeded with the aid of Medea, who accompanied him back to Corinth.
 As the play opens she is experiencing grief and fury at his betrayal of her as he prepares to marry the ruler’s daughter.
 Far from her native land, and threatened with exile, Medea seeks revenge on Jason’s bride, on the bride’s father, and finally on Jason himself.
 By contrast when she seeks help from Aegeus he promises a place of safety in return for her help.